 Costa Rica is known as the Switzerland of Latin America.
 It is stable, democratic, invests a lot in social development and nature preservation, and has a tax system favourable to expats.
-It’s no wonder it is becoming more and more popular with expats from all over the world.

 - What is living in Costa Rica like?